4bstract/4bstract/README.md

 I mainly use github for it's cloud capabilities with backing up my projects.
 Most my repos are private because of this
+I will only upload unique projects / pull requests etc